PierreQuentel/bihan/README.md

 Application attributes and methods
 ==================================

-- `application.debug` sets the debug mode.
-If `True`, all the modules are reloaded at each request, so that changes made to the scripts are taken into account and the mapping between urls and functions is reset.
-  Defaults to `False`.
+`application.root`

-- `application.root` is a path in the server file system.
-It is available in scripts as `dialog.root`.
+> a path in the server file system.
+It is available in
+>  scripts as `dialog.root`.
 Defaults to the application directory.

-- `application.run(host="localhost", port=8000, debug=False)` starts the
+`application.run(host="localhost", port=8000, debug=False)`

-  application on the development server, on the specified host and port.
+> starts the application on the development server, on the specified _host_
+> and _port_.
+> _debug_ sets the debug mode.
+If `True`, the program periodically checks if
+> a change has been made to the modules used by the application (registered or
+> not) and located in the application directory, including the main module.
+If
+> the source code of one of these modules is changed, the application is
+> restarted.
+>
+> If an exception happens when reloading the registered modules, the server
+> doesn't crash, but the exception is stored and will be shown as the result
+> of the next request.

+`application.static`

-- `application.static` is a dictionary mapping paths of the form _/path_ to directories in the server file system.
-It it used to serve static files (HTML pages, images, Javascript programs, etc.).
-By default, the dictionary maps _/static_ to the folder __static__ in the server directory.
+> a dictionary mapping paths of the form _/path_ to directories in the server
+> file system.
+It it used to serve static files (HTML pages, images,
+> Javascript programs, etc.).
+By default, the dictionary maps _/static_ to the
+> folder __static__ in the server directory.

 Response body
 =============